EduPonz/easynmea/docs/rst/examples/examples.rst

 ======================

-This page presents how to build and run all the `OpenNMEA examples <https://github.com/EduPonz/opennmea/tree/main/examples>`_, as well as showcasing sample outputs.
+This page presents how to build and run all the `EasyNMEA examples <https://github.com/EduPonz/easynmea/tree/main/examples>`_, as well as showcasing sample outputs.

 .. _examples_build: